This briefing provides an overview of policies and services for people with autism spectrum disorder in England.Jump to full report >>

 The Government has also committed to introducing mandatory training on learning disabilities and autism for health and social care staff.
 Trials will begin in health and social care settings by April 2020, and report by March 2021, after which wider roll-out of training is expected for all staff.

 This note focuses on policies in England.
-Health is a devolved matter, and so each of the devolved administrations are responsible for setting their own policies in this area.
-However, the note briefly outlines dementia strategies implemented by the Governments in Scotland, Wales and Northern Ireland in section 8.
+Health is a devolved matter so each of the devolved administrations are responsible for setting their own policies in this area.
+However, the note briefly outlines strategies implemented by the Governments in Scotland, Wales and Northern Ireland in section 8.